 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
 For the fiscal year ended June 30, 2020, the net pension liability of the Plan is measured as of June 30, 2019, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018, rolled forward to June 30, 2019, using standard update procedures.
-For the fiscal year ended June 30, 2019, the net pension liability of the Plan is measured as of June 30, 2018, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018, using standard update procedures.
+For the fiscal year ended June 30, 2018, and the total pension liability for the Plan is measured as of June 30, 2018, and the total pension liability for the Plan used to calculate the net pension liability for the Plan is measured as of June 30, 2018, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018, using standard update procedures.
 The District's proportionate share of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.